McDonnell Douglas F/A-18 Hornet: Kuwait

 The Kuwait Air Force (Al Quwwat Aj Jawwaiya Al Kuwaitiya) ordered 32 F/A-18C and eight F/A-18D Hornets in 1988.
 Delivery started in October 1991 until August 1993.
-The F/A-18C/Ds replaced A-4KU Skyhawk.
+The F/A-18C/Ds replaced A-4KU Skyhawk and Mirage F1CK-2.
 Kuwait Air Force Hornets have flown missions over Iraq during Operation Southern Watch in the 1990s.
 They have also participated in military exercises with the air forces of other Gulf nations.
 Kuwait had 39 F/A-18C/D Hornets in service in 2008.
 Kuwait also participated in the Yemeni Civil War (2015–present).
 In February 2017, the Commander of the Kuwait Air Force revealed that the F/A-18s based at King Khalid Air Base had performed approximately 3,000 sorties over Yemen.
+During the 2026 Iranian missile strikes in Kuwait, a Kuwaiti F/A-18 shot down three American F-15Es in a case of friendly fire.
+All six pilots ejected and survived.